Shashank7016/code-editor/README.md

 WebSocket server that handles real-time communication between clients.
 Broadcasts changes made by one user to all other connected users.

 ## Live Deployment
-The project is deployed live on Netlify at: https://code-editor-shashank7016.netlify.app/
+The project is deployed live on Vercel at: code-editor-collaborate.vercel.app/

 ## Future Enhancements
 1)Add user authentication and authorization